- The University has received over $2.5 million in research funding to support the development of flex-fuel hybrid technologies.

 Graduate Programs in Hybrid Electric Drive Vehicle Engineering

-The College of Engineering offers both a Masters of Engineering degree and a Graduate Certificate in Hybrid Electric Drive Vehicle Engineering.
+The College of Engineering offers a Graduate Certificate in Hybrid Electric Drive Vehicle Engineering as well as Masters of Science in Mechanical Engineering and Masters of Science in Electrical Engineering degrees with an emphasis on Hybrid Electric Drive Vehicle Engineering.
 These programs provide students with advanced knowledge of the design, calibration, and operating characteristics of electric drive and hybrid drive vehicles.

 The light vehicle industry is facing a shortage of engineering talent needed to retool for the use of electric drives as the primary source of motive power.
 Both programs are designed, with support from both the US Department of Energy and the State of Michigan, to address these educational needs.